Jamalon Brings Books Beyond Borders

-Did you know that Arabic is the fifth most spoken language in the world?
+Did you know that Arabic is the fifth most spoken language globally?
 Doing one for the language is Jamalon, the biggest online bookstore in the MENA region, with over 12 million Arabic and English titles.
 And it all started with a very wizardly story.

 Founder Ala Alsallal was a computer science undergrad at Philadelphia University in Jordan when he set off to a magical goal: translating the immensely popular Harry Potter books into Arabic.
 He gathered 50 volunteers, completed the translation, and published it online in 2007.
 Once out, the Arabic edition generated nearly one million downloads in two weeks.
 It was truly magical, except he was sued by JK Rowling.
 Oops!